planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

 planet subscriptions results cb817760-1f07-4ee7-bba6-bcac5346343f
 ```

-By default it will show the first 100 results, but as with other commands, you can use the `--limit` param to
+By default this displays the first 100 results.
+As with other commands, you can use the `--limit` param to
 set a higher limit, or set it to 0 to see all results (this can be quite large with subscriptions results).

 You can also filter by status: